 Some computer cases now locate these ports on the front panel of the case.
-(Some motherboards ship with a I/O module that can be installed in a floppy diskette drive bay.)
-If you are using this type of computer case, or this kind of I/O module, you can use the connectors LCDIN to relocate the PS/2 ports and USB ports to the front panel.
+If you are using this type of computer case, you can use the connectors LCDIN to relocate the PS/2 ports and USB ports to the front panel.